A Local Shares 7 Essential Santa Cruz Experiences

 From leisurely strolls with scenic vistas to Mount Shasta backpacking trails spanning several miles, there’s much to discover in Shasta.

 Mount Shasta is one of Northern California’s most noticeable landmarks.
-And while it’s virtually impossible to drive past the 14,000-foot mountain without being enamored by its larger-than-life beauty, there’s still more to the region than what meets the eye.
+While it’s virtually impossible to drive past the 14,000-foot mountain without being enamored by its larger-than-life beauty, there’s still more to the region than what meets the eye.
 Lakes, rivers, falls, and forests—Shasta is heaven for nature lovers, best discovered on foot.

 Hiking in Shasta is an adventure soaked in beauty and serenity.
 From leisurely strolls with scenic vistas to Mount Shasta backpacking trails spanning several miles, there’s much to discover in and around the Shasta mountains, and we’ve compiled the best of all.